-- They’re lower in lectins than other legumes.
 Lectins are a protein found in plants that can damage the integrity of our gut leading to digestive and immune issues.
-Not only do the fresh pease have a lower lectin content than most legumes; the lectins they do indeed contain are less likely to bind to the walls of the intestines because they’re so unstable.
+Not only do the fresh peas have a lower lectin content than most legumes; the lectins they do indeed contain are less likely to bind to the walls of the intestines because they’re so unstable.
 This means that they’re basically destroyed upon cooking, which ultimately means less problematic reactions or long-term side effects.

-- Peas are a great source of bioavailable iron.
 Many people struggle to get enough iron or with chronic iron deficiency (anaemia).
 Most iron-rich foods are from animal sources.
-If you’re trying to cut back on meat intake, peas as well as pea protein supplements can help to boost iron for significant health benefits and fewer anaemic symptoms.
+If you’re trying to cut back on meat intake, peas, as well as pea protein supplements, can help to boost iron for significant health benefits and fewer anaemic symptoms.

 3. What to watch out for with peas

 You can’t have rainbows without the rain, and no food is perfect.
 Peas are a good addition in moderation to your paleo diet if you tolerate them.
 Before and during reintroductions, it’s best to become more familiar with some of the reasons why we avoid peas in the first place, and some of the reasons why peas may not be right for you at all.